Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Extended Related Work

 \section{Extended Related Work}

-Machine unlearning in large language models (LLMs) encompasses several approaches, including optimization-driven forgetting, parameter-efficient adaptation, preference-based alignment, representation, and weight-space editing.
-These methods are evaluated along multiple axes, balancing the fidelity of removal with retained utility, scalability, and privacy~\citep{cao2015towards,bourtoule2021machine,Nguyen2022,Ye2023,Yao2024,Cooper2024}. \paragraph{Foundations and evaluation taxonomies.} Surveys and position papers emphasize that the assessment of unlearning should employ distributional and population-level criteria to distinguish between suppression and true removal, while also considering scalability and sequential requests~\citep{Nguyen2022,Ye2023,Cooper2024}.
-TOFU formalizes the quality of forgetting through KS tests on truth-ratio distributions against a retain-only reference and monitors utility on retained and out-of-domain subsets, offering a principled metric for selective removal~\citep{Maini2024}.
-MUSE evaluates six key aspects—verbatim and knowledge memorization, privacy leakage, utility, scalability, and sustainability—demonstrating that many approximate methods either compromise utility or fail under successive requests~\citep{Shi2024}.
-Privacy-centric evaluations from the training-data extraction domain reveal the challenges of extraction and the limitations of simple defenses, thereby motivating the development of unlearning methods that remain robust beyond in-distribution probes~\citep{Carlini2021}.
-Each evaluation strategy is explained in~\cref{app:protocols}.
+Machine unlearning in foundation models spans optimization-driven forgetting, parameter-efficient adaptation, preference-based alignment, representation editing, and weight-space editing, which are evaluated along the axes of removal fidelity, retained utility, scalability, and privacy~\citep{cao2015towards,bourtoule2021machine,Nguyen2022,Ye2023,Yao2024,Cooper2024}.

+\paragraph{Foundations and evaluation taxonomies.} Machine unlearning is broadly divided into \emph{exact} methods (retraining from scratch on the retain set, computationally prohibitive at scale~\citep{bourtoule2021machine}) and \emph{approximate} methods (efficient post-hoc weight modification trading provable guarantees for scalability~\citep{cao2015towards}).
+Surveys and position papers emphasize that evaluation must employ distributional and population-level criteria to distinguish genuine removal from suppression while accounting for scalability and sequential forgetting requests~\citep{Nguyen2022,Ye2023,Cooper2024}.
+TOFU~\citep{Maini2024} formalizes forget quality via Kolmogorov-Smirnov tests on truth ratio distributions against a retain-only reference model and measures utility on retained and out-of-domain subsets with answer probability and ROUGE recall, providing a statistically principled benchmark for selective removal.
+MUSE~\citep{Shi2024} evaluates six dimensions: verbatim memorization, knowledge memorization, privacy leakage, utility, scalability, and sustainability, and demonstrates that many approximate methods either compromise utility or fail under successive unlearning requests.
+TDEC~\citep{Carlini2021} assesses privacy protection via extraction loss over multiple queries and reasoning accuracy preservation, revealing the limitations of simple defenses and motivating methods that are robust against in-distribution and out-of-distribution extraction probes~\citep{Carlini2021,garg2025sineproject}.
+Full protocol details are provided in~\cref{app:protocols}.